 Unlike most of the Highwaymen, Willie will sometimes paint still lifes.
 He figures he’s an educated artist and that’s what educated artists do.
 He paints other things as well.
 Sometimes he places small figures in his work.
 He has a car in one scene and he occasionally paints two owls based on a magazine picture he likes.
 Likewise, a photograph inspired a painting of a place in China, a country he’s never been to.

-But Willie’s scenes are often specific places he’s been to.
+For the most part, Willie’s scenes are often specific places he’s been to.
 Because Don worked part time as a travel agent, they were enticed to take several exciting trips.
 He has paintings of Alaska’s Inside Passage, Paris, Jamaica, and state parks in Florida such as Wekiva Springs and Stephen Foster.
 He’s painted Tampa Bay’s Skyway Bridge several times, although he’s terrified of crossing it.
 (He’s afraid of heights and that includes driving on mountains.)
 He can tell you the names of the trees he paints, including each kind of palm.

 Several years ago, Robert Butler set up an experience for Willie and a few other Highwaymen at Wekiva Springs State Park.
 Willie had always been a coastal painter who liked working with the horizon line and the sky.
 When he first painted Florida’s interior, which Robert most often did, he found that it could be midday and there might be so much foliage that you couldn’t see much of the sky or a clear horizon line.
 These kinds of scenes made him rethink his creative process.